Q: Do I have to pay anything to place my baby for adoption?

 - Adopted adolescents exhibit more self-esteem and self-confidence, and feel more secure in their families than children from single-parent families.

-- Adopted children do better academically and have a better economic situation than children from single-parent homes.
+- Adopted children do better academically and have a better economic situations than children from single-parent homes.

 Q: Is adoption against God's will?